- Who We Are

 American entrepreneurship has changed the world more than once and will play a key role in defeating the factory farm.
-Farm Forward spoke to executives from two companies (Hampton Creek Foods and Beyond Meat) that recently turned the head of Bill Gates.
-These compassionate companies are using technology to create “cleaner food” with plants that replicate animal products.
+Farm Forward spoke to executives from two companies that recently turned the head of Bill Gates: Hampton Creek Foods and Beyond Meat.
+These compassionate companies are using technology and plants to create “cleaner food” that replicate animal products.

 Americans are eating less and less meat,1 but global meat consumption is expected to double by 2050.2 “The world’s supersized appetite for meat is among the biggest reasons greenhouse gas emissions are still growing rapidly,” said Worldwatch Institute President Robert Engelman.
 “It’s largely a matter of rethinking meat at both ends of the production-consumption trail.”3